ermannomillo/Phylog_1/README.md

 #

-Phylog is an embedded system developed for climate monitoring station.
-It works on Phylog OS: a modified embedded Linux distro.
+Phylog is an embedded system developed for climate monitoring stations.
+It works on _PhylogOS_: a modified embedded Linux distro.

 **Peripherals**
 * RJ-45